duplocloud/docs/faq.md

 #### Non-conflicting changes to DuploCloud managed resources

 For resources that DuploCloud does not directly manage, you make the change directly in your cloud provider.
-For example, if you add additional forwarding rules to a load balancer created through DuploCloud, DuploCloud does not interfere with the new configuration that you created.&#x20;
+For example, if you add additional forwarding rules to a load balancer created through DuploCloud, DuploCloud does not interfere with the new configuration that you created.

 #### Conflicting Changes to DuploCloud-managed resources